-Jason Moorman added another line to his title when he took over the men's wrestling program while still leading the nationally know King women's wrestling program.
-It was a year of change and transition in the men's program while the women repeated as NWCA National Dual champions and WCWA national champions.
+Jason Moorman added another line to his title when he took over the men's wrestling program in 2014-15 while still leading the nationally known King women's wrestling program.
+In 2016-17, Moorman and his staff coached two All-Americans on the men's side while winning two more national titles on the women's side.

 On the women's side were again ranked #1 in the WCWA Preseason Coaches' Poll and they stayed there all season long.
 The Tornado cruised their their second straight NWCA Nataional Dual championship, defeating #2 Oklahoma City 24-17 in the finals.
 One month later, King again repeated, this time at the WCWA National Championships.
 King had four individuals take national championships and 13 earned All-American honors whil the Tornado had the team title wrapped up before the championship matches started.
 The Tornado posted 269 points, obliterating the second place team by 73 points en route to their second straight WCWA national championship.